When it comes to cleaning, fresh, zingy lemons are not ‘lemons’, so to speak.

 The cleaning experts at MOLLY MAID explain that lemons are amazingly effective as a cleaning tool because they have antibacterial and antiseptic properties, and their mild bleaching power can help to remove stains.
 (And they’re not talking about conventional cleaning products that are scented with lemon – some of those products contain toxic ingredients!)

-All you have to do is buy a small bag of lemons – and get to work.
+All you have to do is buy a few lemons – and get to work.
 Here are 10 ways lemons can help you clean.

 1. KITCHEN WORK SURFACES

-If your kitchen work surfaces have marks on them, put a few drops of fresh lemon juice on, leave for a few minutes, and then rinse and dry.
+If your kitchen work surfaces have marks on them, put a few drops of fresh lemon juice on the marks, leave for a few minutes, and then rinse and dry.
+Those spots should clear up!

 3. DISINFECT CHOPPING BOARDS